Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Introduction

+Although highly successful macroscopically, GR faces challenges such as the singularity problem~\cite{Penrose:1964wq,Hawking:1970zqf}, which leads to divergence and causality violation~\cite{Cassidy:1997kv}.
+As a fundamental limitation of GR, singularities indicate the breakdown of classical GR, necessitating new physics beyond it.
+To resolve these issues, physicists began modifying GR and incorporating quantum mechanics, leading to candidate quantum gravity theories~\cite{DeWitt:1967yk,Reuter:1996cp}.
 As a highly regarded quantum gravity theory, loop quantum gravity (LQG) aims to quantize spacetime geometry in a background-independent, non-perturbative framework~\cite{Rovelli:2004tv,Thiemann:2007pyv,Ashtekar:2004eh,Han:2005km}.
-After decades of development, LQG has two main fields: the canonical formulation and the covariant formulation.
-The canonical approach uses Ashtekar-Barbero variables~\cite{Ashtekar:1986yd,BarberoG:1994eia}, and performs canonical quantization on spatial slices~\cite{Rovelli:2004tv,Thiemann:2007pyv,Ashtekar:2004eh,Han:2005km}.
-It predicts discrete spatial geometry and explains the microscopic origin of BH entropy~\cite{Rovelli:1994ge,Ashtekar:1996eg,Ashtekar:1997fb,Thiemann:1996at,Ma:2010fy,Yang:2016kia,Ashtekar:1997yu,Song:2020arr}.
-The covariant approach uses spin foams as fundamental dynamical units~\cite{Baez:1999sr,Oriti:2001qu,Perez:2003vx,Perez:2004hj,Perez:2012wv}.
-It provides a path integral description for four-dimensional spacetime quantum evolution.
-To explore quantum gravity effects, LQG is applied to symmetry-reduced models: loop quantum cosmology (LQC) {and loop quantum BH (LQBH).
-LQC} resolves the Big Bang singularity by a quantum bounce~\cite{Ashtekar:2003hd,Bojowald:2005epg,Ashtekar:2006wn,Ding:2008tq,Yang:2009fp}.
-On the other hand, LQBH aims to resolve the BH singularities, and to explore how quantum effects influence horizons, internal structures, and final states~\cite{Bojowald:2004af,Ashtekar:2005qt,Modesto:2008im,Gambini:2020nsf,Zhang:2020qxw,Zhang:2023yps}.
+To explore quantum gravity effects, LQG is applied to symmetry-reduced models, leading to loop quantum cosmology (LQC) and loop quantum black holes (LQBH).
+LQC resolves the Big Bang singularity by a quantum bounce~\cite{Ashtekar:2003hd,Bojowald:2005epg,Ashtekar:2006wn,Ding:2008tq,Yang:2009fp}.
+Meanwhile, LQBH aims to resolve BH singularities and to explore how quantum effects modify horizons, internal structures, and final states~\cite{Bojowald:2004af,Ashtekar:2005qt,Modesto:2008im,Gambini:2020nsf,Zhang:2020qxw,Zhang:2023yps}.